 System.out.println(a / b);

-Exception handling is critical for building robust, fault-tolerant applications.
-Interviewers often ask this question to assess your ability to write clean error-handling logic and manage resources effectively.
+Exception handling is fundamental to writing robust, fault-tolerant Java applications.
+Interviewers ask this to see if you can write clean error-handling logic and manage resources effectively without letting unexpected situations crash your program.

 For example